fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 Note that our Friday reading starts to get into vitamins, which is the topic for next week, so you're right if they seem to come out of nowhere.
 McCollum was trying to introduce vitamins in the same way Atwater was trying to introduce calories.
 So it's a good introduction for us as well, but we'll get into more detail next week.

 For each source this week, I've indicated specific pages you should read fairly carefully.
-In addition, you should also examine the table on contents and randomly sample pages or small sections throughout the book to get a feel for the text as a whole---namely what is and what isn't addressed in the text, and HOW so.
+In addition, you should also examine the table of contents and randomly sample pages or small sections throughout the book to get a feel for the text as a whole---namely what is and what isn't addressed in the text, and HOW so.

 {% include alert.html class='warning' title='Primary Source Reflections' text="
 I think you might be getting a wee bored of the usual response groups.
 To be honest, I am.
 (You read everyone else's posts, too, right?!?)